 Hair must be clean, well groomed, and neat.
 If dyed, hair will look natural.
-Hair will also not contain an excessive amount of grooming aids, touch or cover the eyes when groomed, or protrude below the front band of properly worn headgear (for men only).
+Hair will also not contain an excessive amount of grooming aids, touch the eyebrows when groomed, or protrude below the front band of properly worn headgear (for men only).